Elinor Barker: 1994–2012

-Junior career

-At the British National Track Championships, Barker broke the under-16 British record in the pursuit, previously held by Nicole Cooke, as she claimed victory.
-She was later recruited into British Cycling's Olympic Development Academy.
+Elinor Jane Barker was born on 7 September 1994 in Cardiff.
+The older sister of racing cyclist Megan Barker, Elinor took up cycling with the Maindy Flyers aged ten to avoid swimming classes and later attended Llanishen High School.

-In 2011, Barker became the British National Junior Pursuit champion and she also finished second in the Junior Scratch race.
-Later that year, Barker claimed silver in the time-trial at the UCI Junior Road World Championships in Copenhagen.
-In 2012, she competed at the UEC U23/Junior European Track Championship in Portugal where she won gold medals in both the individual pursuit, and the team pursuit in the junior category.
-In August, Barker won silver medals in both the individual pursuit, and the omnium, as well as a bronze in the team pursuit at the UCI Junior Track World Championships.
+In 2011, Barker became the British national junior pursuit champion, finished runner-up in the British national junior scratch race, and claimed silver in the time-trial at the UCI Junior Road World Championships in Copenhagen.
+At the 2012 UEC U23/Junior European Track Championship, she won gold medals in both the junior individual pursuit and the team pursuit.
+At the UCI Junior Track Cycling World Championships, she then won silver medals in the individual pursuit and omnium and a bronze in the team pursuit.

-On the road, she became the junior time trial world champion in 2012, completing the 15.6 km course in Valkenburg, Netherlands in 22:26.29, beating Cecilie Uttrup Ludwig of Denmark by 35.87 seconds.
-Subsequently, Barker was named Carwyn James Junior Sportswoman of the Year at the BBC Wales Sports Personality of the Year awards in 2012.
+Competing in road cycling, she became the junior time trial world champion in 2012, completing the 15.6 km course in Valkenburg, Netherlands in 22:26.29, beating Cecilie Uttrup Ludwig of Denmark by 35.87 seconds.
+That year, she joined the Olympic Development Programme.

-Professional career

-2012–2016

-Barker made her senior level UCI Track Cycling World Cup debut in October 2012, in Cali, Colombia.
-Competing for Team SWI Welsh Cycling, she won a silver medal in the team pursuit and then finished eighth in the omnium.
-The following month, Barker made her debut for Great Britain at the Track Cycling World Cup in Glasgow, Scotland, as a replacement after Joanna Rowsell was taken ill.
-Competing alongside Laura Kenny and Dani King in the team pursuit, the trio triumphed over Australia in the final.
+Barker competed in the UCI Track Cycling World Cup in October 2012 in Cali, Colombia, where she won a silver medal in the team pursuit while competing for Team SWI Welsh Cycling.
+The following month, Barker made her debut for Great Britain at the Track Cycling World Cup in Glasgow as a replacement for an ill Joanna Rowsell.
+Barker, Laura Kenny and Dani King triumphed over Australia in the final.
+Barker was named Carwyn James Junior Sportswoman of the Year at the 2012 BBC Wales Sports Personality of the Year awards.

+2013–2016

-In February 2013, Barker became a senior world champion for the first time, as a member of Great Britain's team pursuit squad at the UCI Track Cycling World Championships in Minsk, Belarus.
-Barker, Kenny and King rode to victory against Australia in the final, with Barker saying "It's a big shock.
-It hasn't really sunk in yet."
-She had been studying for her A-levels during the competition.
-The women's team pursuit was then increased to four riders cycling a total of 4 km, the same as the men.
+In February 2013, while studying for her A-levels, Barker became a senior-level world champion for the first time as a member of Great Britain's team pursuit squad at the UCI Track Cycling World Championships in Minsk, Belarus.
+Barker, Kenny and King rode to victory against Australia in the final.

 Barker finished with two silver medals in the under-23 category in both the individual pursuit and the points race at the 2013 Junior/U23 European Track Championships in Portugal.
-Her international teammate Kenny beat her to gold in both disciplines.
-Barker then moved to Manchester in September to enable her to train full-time with the British squad.
-She was then part of the British team that won team pursuit gold in the 2013 UEC European Track Championships in Apeldoorn, Netherlands.
-Britain also set a new world record time of 4:26.556.
+Kenny beat her to gold in both disciplines.
+She moved to Manchester in September to enable her to train full-time with the British squad.
+She was then part of the British team that won the team pursuit gold in the 2013 UEC European Track Championships in Apeldoorn, Netherlands.
+Great Britain also set a new team pursuit world record time of 4:26.556.